Answer · NinjaTrader 8

 What the behavioral layer adds

-Meridian runs as a NinjaTrader 8 add-on and observes every order event as it happens.
-The Revenge Entry signal (D1 in the seven-signal model) fires when re-entry timing, size, and directional bias collectively match the revenge signature.
-The Overtrading Pace signal (D7) fires when subsequent entry frequency accelerates past the trader's session-history rhythm.
+Meridian runs as a NinjaTrader 8 add-on and is built as complete risk management: alongside the conventional limits any risk tool enforces — daily loss limit, single-trade loss cap, P&L and drawdown caps, consecutive-loss cutoff — it observes every order event as it happens.
+The Revenge Entry signal fires when re-entry timing, size, and directional bias collectively match the revenge signature.
+The Overtrading Pace signal fires when subsequent entry frequency accelerates past the trader's session-history rhythm.
 Each signal contributes to a composite Psychological Stability Index calibrated to the individual trader.

-When the optional Meridian Guard layer is enabled, the trader can pre-commit to specific responses at specific behavioral thresholds: a typed acknowledgment phrase that has to be entered before the next order goes through, a mandatory countdown of any duration, an entry block at a configured PSI floor, or a broker disconnect at the highest enforcement level.
+When the optional Meridian Guard layer is enabled, the trader can pre-commit to specific responses at specific behavioral thresholds: a typed acknowledgment phrase — with an optional countdown — that has to be entered before the next order goes through, an entry block at a configured PSI floor, or a broker disconnect at the highest enforcement level.
 The intervention happens before the order reaches the market, not after the loss has been realized.

 Why self-discipline rarely closes the gap alone